apache/incubator-hivemall/docs/gitbook/recommend/movielens_slim.md

 ;
 ```

-`rnd` field is inserted into each record since the dataset is split into training and testing data.
+`rnd` field is appended for each record to split `ratings2` into training and testing data later.

-Binarization is an optional preprocessing, you can also use raw rating value to train slim model.
+Binarization is an optional step, and you can use raw rating values to train a SLIM model.
-And threshold value can be set any value depending on your use case.

 ## Splitting dataset